FarronF/limerick-council-meetings/meetings/2020/09/28-Full Meeting of Limerick City and County Council/Minutes  - Adjourned Meeting of Limerick City and County Council -  3rd July 2020.md

 **who secured global recognition over several generations.**

-It was agreed to refer the Motion to the Protocol Committee for consideration.--- 12
+It was agreed to refer the Motion to the Protocol Committee for consideration.
+---
+12

 21.